KevCui/animepahe-dl/README.md

 ## Limitation

-Recently, animepahe implemented Cloudflare DDoS prevention mechanism.
-In order to bypass it, current method is to fetch necessary cookie value in browser opened by puppeteer.
-Using this method, there is at least 5s wait time because browser has to wait for at least 5s to get cookie from Cloudflare site.
+Recently, animepahe implemented Cloudflare DDoS prevention mechanism with reCAPTCHA challenge.
+Current method is to fetch necessary cookie value from browser opened by puppeteer.
+Using this method, user must solve reCAPTCHA correctly once per day.
+The reCAPTCHA page will be prompted in browser.

 ## Disclaimer